 Drift Boats and Jet boats Fishing Trips

-Most anglers won’t have a drift boat or a jet boat but there are other options which I will discuss.
+Most anglers won’t have a drift boat or a jet boat but there are other options that I will discuss.

 Inflatable pontoon boats and inflatable rafts are a great way for regular anglers to drift down many rivers.
 Even some guides will use these rafts since they can get into even very small and hard to get places that the jet boats and drift boats can’t access.